Chimp-Stack/chimp-stack/packages/git-chimp/README.md

 Feature requests, bug reports, and “this sucks” feedback all welcome.
 Start an issue or throw a PR.

 Want to add your own AI model or custom formatter?
 Stay tuned for plugin support.

 ---

+## 🐒 Part of the Chimp Stack

+`git-chimp` is a key part of the larger [Chimp Stack](https://github.com/Chimp-Stack/chimp-stack) ecosystem — a set of tools designed to monkey-proof your software workflow.
+Check out other tools like `release-chimp` for streamlined releases, `commit-chimp` for commit message automation, and more.

+---